GQdeveloper/handwriting-to-text/README.md

 # Handwriting digits to text

-Used Pycharm to blend PyQt5 and Tensorflow to predict numbers being drawn on a paint application.
+Used Pycharm IDE to blend PyQt5 and Tensorflow to predict numbers being drawn on a paint application.
 The hardest part about this application was learnnin how to use the tensorflow model.<br />

 ### what I learn